2008 Arizona Proposition 102: Effects

-The amendment, which took effect on December 1, 2008, constitutionally banned same-sex marriages, which were never recognized by the state and was statutorily banned since 1975.
+The amendment, which took effect on December 1, 2008, constitutionally banned same-sex marriages, which were never recognized by the state and were statutorily banned since 1975.
 Arizona became the 29th US state to ban same-sex marriage in its constitution.
 This preempted the state judiciary from requiring the state to legally recognize same-sex marriages and preempted the Arizona State Legislature from enacting a statute legalizing same-sex marriages.